Maguire's 'ridiculous' account of Greek brawl hammered by prosecution lawyer | Goal.com

 The brawl allegedly started as a result of two Albanian men injecting the centre-back's sister with a date-rape drug, but Paradissis brought into question as to why the BBC did not press Maguire on how he and his friends ascertained the nationality of the attackers.

 “Why didn't the BBC press him further on this,” he said.
 “How did Maguire and his group know that these men were Albanian?
 Is the Manchester United captain and those with him experts on Albanian culture and people?
-And do they speak Albanian?
+Do they speak Albanian?

 Maguire had stated in his interview that he will not apologise as he has done nothing wrong, but, again, Paradissis stands in opposition to the 27-year-old.